Electrochemical skin conductance: Sjögren syndrome

 ESC may help in the diagnosis process.

 Neuropathic pain

 Neuropathic pain usually manifests in the setting of small fiber neuropathy.
 Small fiber neuropathy is common and may arise from a number of conditions such as diabetes, metabolic syndrome, infectious diseases, toxins, and autoimmune disorders.
 The gold standard for diagnosing small fiber neuropathy as the etiology of neuropathic pain is skin biopsy.
 Sudomotor assessment, an accurate objective technique, could be considered as a good screening tool to limit skin biopsy in patients in whom it is not suitable.

 ESC has been evaluated for both early diagnosis of small fiber neuropathy and follow-up of treatment efficacy in each of these conditions.

-Foundations: the eccrine sweat glands

-See also sweat gland, eccrine sweat gland and Autonomic nervous system.

-The ESC measurement relies on the particularities of the outer-most layer of the human skin, the stratum corneum (SC), which consists of a lipid corneocyte matrix crossed by skin appendages (sweat glands and their follicles).
-See.

-According to Chizmadzhev, the stratum corneum is electrically insulating against DC voltages under 10V and only its appendageal pathways are conductive.

-In the hairless skin, such as the palms of the hands and soles of the feet, in contact with the electrodes, the eccrine sweat glands are the principal conductive pathways.